Tuesday, May 05, 2020

 We dig for diamonds, we dig for gold...

-Galactic Miner was developed by William Anderson of (wait for it) Willie Wonka And The Software Factory.
+Galactic Miner was developed by William Anderson of Willie Wonka And The Software Factory.
 How ludicrously funny is that?
-Anyhow, this started life on the TI-99 4/A and is basically a Digger developed using STOS.
-However, it doesn't appear compatible with many models of the Atari ST/f/e but more on that problem later.
+This started life on the TI-99 4/A and is basically a Digger developed in STOS.
+However, it doesn't appear to be compatible with many models of the Atari ST/f/e; more on that problem later.

-Dig Dug fans are gonna love this but we begin with a terrain map that details the quality of possible mining locations: white areas have the best pickings, brown is good whilst green is poor.
-However, travelling costs money, and we don't have much, to begin with, so it's best to keep things local.
-Once a decent spot is chosen, a fantastic animation displays us driving along in a truck before stopping to erect a mining shack.
-It's from here we can lower ourselves down into the mine.
+We begin with a terrain map that details the quality of possible mining locations: white areas are the best, brown is good, whilst green will yield poor results.
+Sadly, travelling costs money, and we don't have much to begin with, so it's best to keep things local.
+Once a decent spot is found, a fantastic animation shows us driving a cool truck before we stop to erect a mining shack.
+From here, we can lower ourselves into the mine.

-We're the red block and this is the map used to pick ourselves fertile lands.
+We're the red block, and this is the map used to pick fertile lands for ourselves.
 In theory!

 Shack Attack!

 Our shack wouldn't be complete without a credit-munching Vendomatic!
-This machine is used to restock dynamite that is used to clear a path through the mines.
-Droids are bought to help protect us from sneaky thieves and Clones aid with extra lives.
+This device not only has the best name I've heard for a machine, but it's also used to restock dynamite for clearing a path through the mines.
+Also, Droids can be bought to help protect us from sneaky thieves, and Clones (what??) aid with extra lives.
 The final option is another shack, which will be used at the next dig site.
 Sounds expensive, right?

-But wait, that's not all the magical shack offers!
-There's a copy machine - which is used to exchange mined ore for credits.
-Eagle eyes will notice a save game feature - which you should use regularly!
-The doorway represents an exit onto other sites but the computer isn't something I've used - because I've never earned enough credit...
-Hmm, everything costs money!
-Finally, use the hatch to return to the mine but don't forget to turn out the light on your way out!!
+Wait, that's not all the magical shack offers!
+There's a copy machine used to exchange mined ore for credits.
+Eagle eyes will notice a save game feature - which you should use regularly - please remember this!
+The doorway represents an exit to other sites, but I haven't used the computer, as I've never earned enough credit.
+Finally, use the hatch to return to the mine, but don't forget to turn out the light on your way out!!

 Let's take a peep inside our shack, it's pretty cool actually...